maxvonhippel/maxvonhippel.github.io/RESUME.md

 **This Resume**

 This resume is open-source.
 Anyone can use, modify, and iterate on the code which built this resume free of charge.
-The repository is made freely available under MIT license [here]().
+The repository is made freely available under GNU license [here](https://github.com/maxvonhippel/resume).